astrorama/PhosphorosDoc/source/index.rst

 This is the Phosphoros |version| main page, last updated |today|

-Phosphoros is a Python script packaging a number of C++ executables which implement a photometric redshift template fitting algorithm.
-In short, a large grid of photometric models is first computed by integrating red-shifted and absorbed Spectral Energy Distributions (SEDs) through the filter transmission curves.
-In the second step, the likelihood of each model is derived by measuring its distance (though a Chi2 value for example) to the observed photometric values.
-Probability Density Functions (PDFs) providing probabilities as a function of redshift is the typical output, but PDFs in any of the other considered parameters can also be produced.
+Phosphoros is a photometric redshift determination tool based on a template fitting method.
+Taking as input a catalog containing a number of photometric measurements, models of the filter transmission and of the Spectral Energy Distribution (SEDs), it allows to produce estimations of the source redshifts.
+The nominal outputs are Probability Density Functions (PDFs) providing probabilities as a function of redshift, but it can also produce best redshift values and PDFs as a function of other parameters.

 *************************
 :ref:`phosphoros-install`